keilmillerjr/mvscomplete-layout/readme.md

 1. Copy layout files to ```$HOME/Apps/AttractModeFE/layouts/mvscomplete/```
 2. The [Helpers module](https://github.com/keilmillerjr/helpers-module) is REQUIRED for you to install.
 The layout will not work correctly without it.
-3. The [MVS module](https://github.com/keilmillerjr/mvs-module) is REQUIRED for you to install.
+3. The [Shuffle module](https://github.com/keilmillerjr/shuffle-module) is REQUIRED for you to install.
 The layout will not work correctly without it.

 ## Optional Files

-1. The [Debug module](https://github.com/keilmillerjr/debug-module) is optional.
-It is recommended for debugging.
-2. The [Shader module](https://github.com/keilmillerjr/shader-module) is RECOMMENDED.
+1. The [Shader module](https://github.com/keilmillerjr/shader-module) is RECOMMENDED.
 Shader module is required if you intend to use crt shaders within the layout, or have round corners on the slot artwork.
-3. The [Leap plugin](https://github.com/keilmillerjr/leap-plugin) is optional.
+2. The [Leap plugin](https://github.com/keilmillerjr/leap-plugin) is optional.
 Leap plugin helps to leap over empty filters.
-4. The [FadeToGame plugin](https://github.com/keilmillerjr/fadetogame-plugin) is optional.
+3. The [FadeToGame plugin](https://github.com/keilmillerjr/fadetogame-plugin) is optional.
 FadeToGame will fade the screen when transitioning to and from a game.
 Be sure to set "To Game Run Time" to at least 1620 milliseconds if using SoundFx in mvscomplete, to prevent clipping of select SoundFx.

 ## Config